 Nestled on the banks of the Hudson River is the charming village of Cold Spring.
 Thanks to its proximity to New York, it’s long been a favorite weekend getaway for New Yorkers wanting to escape the city for a bit of tranquillity amongst nature.

 Apart from the charming historical center listed on the National Register of Historic Places, Cold Spring also offers abundant outdoor activities, natural attractions, and some of the best hiking in upstate New York.

 Hike through the short but challenging Breakneck Ridge Loop for superb views over the Hudson.
-Wander through the expansive 15-acre Stonecrop Gardens, initially founded by Frank Cabot and his wife in the 1950s.
+Wander through the expansive 15-acre Stonecrop Gardens, founded by Frank Cabot and his wife in the 1950s.
 Or, hike the extensive network of walking trails in the 8000-acre Hudson Highlands State Park Preserve.
-There is also the option to enjoy the area’s serene beauty from a kayak or canoe on the river.
+Enjoying the area’s serene beauty from a kayak or canoe on the river is also possible.